Meet the Veterinarians & Team of Driftway Animal Hospital in Scituate! We’re pleased to provide exceptional vet care for your pets!

 Erin Stornaiuolo, Technician

 As Erin enters her 15th year with Driftway, she has transitioned from receptionist to one of our most valued technicians!
 Along with her technical duties she’s also the wizard behind our social media posts!
 Erin enjoys spending time with her husband Mark and two children, Mason and Mia.
-Her pet menagerie consists of her pups, Addie a Hound/Lab mix and Boone a Cattle dog mix along with her two turtles, Pico & Nacho.
+Her pet menagerie consists of her pups, Addie a Hound/Lab mix and Boone a Cattle dog mix along with her turtle, Pico.
 On her off time she enjoys camping, photography, walking and hiking.

 What Erin would like you to know:

 “We have a hard working, very caring staff who always have the pet’s best interest at heart.
 Everyone here loves what they do, and it shows!”

 Angela joined our team in 2019 as a surgical technician.
 Her love of animals, science and surgery is evident in her exceptional skills in the surgical department.
 Utilizing her eye for detail, organizational skills and attentiveness to our surgeons allows her to ensure each patient has the best possible experience and recovery.
 Her and her son enjoy the company of their adorable Boston Terrier Myles and frisky feline Oliver.